-The question of music is important.
-If it is a large ball, four musicians may be engaged - piano, cornet, violin, and violoncello.
+Is important.
+If it is a large party, four musicians may be engaged-piano, cornet, violin, and violoncello.
 The cornet is often dispensed with in small assemblies, the violin and piano being sufficient.
 When the piano alone is used, however limited the number of guests, the hostess should secure the attendance of a professional pianist, because the guests ought not to be left to the mercy of those who happen to be present and can be prevailed on to play, while it often happens that those who oblige out of courtesy would prefer taking part in the dance.

-The place occupied by the orchestra is understood to be the top of the room, but it is not always convenient to adhere strictly to this rule in a private room, but it is generally the end farthest from the door.
-The point should be ascertained by the dancers, as, in quadrilles, the top couples lead off, and uncertainty leads to confusion.
+The place occupied by the musicians is understood to be the top of the room, but it is not always convenient to adhere strictly to this rule in a private room, but it is generally the end furthest from the door.
+The point should be ascertained by the dancers, as, in quadrilles, the head couples lead off, and uncertainty leads to confusion.